CivicActions/ssp-toolkit/docs/ssp.md

 ##### CivicActions

-CivicActions ensures audit records are generated for its web and event logs as required in AU-2 and AU-3 for servers, application, database and network components.
+CivicActions ensures audit records are generated for its web and event logs as required in AU-2 and AU-3 for servers, application, database, and network components.

 #### b